aurora-multiphysics/aurora/README.md

 ## License

-This source code is licensed under LGPL v2.1, see [here](LICENSE).
+[AURORA](https://github.com/aurora-multiphysics/aurora) is licensed under LGPL v2.1, see [here](https://github.com/aurora-multiphysics/aurora/blob/main/LICENSE).

 ## Installation

 We currently provide support for Debian and Redhat flavours of Linux; we have explicitly tested for Ubuntu 20.04 and Fedora 33 using gcc 9.3.0.

-If you would like support provided for another operating system or you experience any problems please get in touch via GitHub Issues, detailing your operating system using `lsb_release -a` (or equivalent), compiler version, and any relevant compiler errors.
+If you would like support provided for another operating system or you experience any problems please get in touch via [GitHub Issues](https://github.com/aurora-multiphysics/aurora/issues), detailing your operating system using `lsb_release -a` (or equivalent), compiler version, and any relevant compiler errors.

 If you do not want to build from source, please see the section on docker containers for a pre-built version.